veebch/hometime/README.md

 ampy -p /dev/ttyACM0 put main.py
 ampy -p /dev/ttyACM0 put config.py
 ```
-(*nb. make sure you are using the right port name, as shown in the port listing command above*)
+(*NB. make sure you are using the right port name, as shown in the port listing command above*)

 Done!
 All the required files should now be on the Pico.
 Whenever you sconnect to USB power the script will autorun.